AnuranNamhata/wall_of_Neha/README.md

 ## License

-License is set now for now.
+License is set none for now.